GMOD/jbrowse-components/products/jbrowse-cli/README.md

   -p, --port=port  Specifified port to start the server on;
                    Default is 9090.

+  --skipCheck      Don't check whether or not you are in a JBrowse directory

+  --target=target  [default: ./config.json] path to config file in JB2 installation directory to write out to.
+                   Creates ./config.json if nonexistent

 EXAMPLES
   $ jbrowse admin-server
   $ jbrowse admin-server -p 8888